broadinstitute/gnomad-browser/projects/gnomad/src/client/help/pext.md

 Also note that for the browser, we have only added expression values for protein-coding (CDS) regions.
 While UTRs do have expression in transcriptome datasets, we do not include this information for the visualization.

 ## More information
-Check out our bioRxiv pre-print for details on development, validation and utility of pext values for interpretation.
+Check out our paper for details on development, validation and utility of pext values for interpretation.
 We also have a detailed [GitHub page](https://github.com/macarthur-lab/tx_annotation/) that outlines the commands to create these files, and includes steps to annotate your own variant file with pext values with any isoform expression matrix.